micropython/micropython/ports/atmel-samd/README.rst

     make

 To build for other boards you must change it by setting ``BOARD``.
+This command is executed from the ``~/circuitpython/ports/atmel-samd`` directory.
 For example:

 .. code-block:: shell